-Alice M. Nah is a Lecturer at the Department of Politics and the Centre for Applied Human Rights at the University of York, UK.
+Alice M. Nah is a Senior Lecturer at the Department of Politics and the Centre for Applied Human Rights at the University of York, UK.

 "Using an intersectional, contextually rooted approach, this important new book unites academic rigor with critical insights from the practice of extending ‘protection’ to human rights defenders.
 The chapters use a variety of data-gathering and analytical methods to excavate the dynamics surrounding individual and collective protection in five countries.
 Tackling the hardest – and most important – protection issues, the book’s diverse contributors interrogate ideas of security, risk, and wellbeing.
 The result is a book that will make major contributions to the efficacy and strength of movements for justice." -- Margaret L. Satterthwaite, Professor of Clinical Law, NYU School of Law, USA